Nicotinamide phosphoribosyltransferase: Hormone claim retracted

 Although the original cytokine function of PBEF has not been confirmed to date, others have since reported or suggested a cytokine-like function for this protein.
 In particular, Nampt/PBEF was recently re-identified as a "new visceral fat-derived hormone" named visfatin.
 It is reported that visfatin is enriched in the visceral fat of both humans and mice and that its plasma levels increase during the development of obesity.
 Noteworthy is that visfatin is reported to exert insulin-mimetic effects in cultured cells and to lower plasma glucose levels in mice by binding to and activating the insulin receptor.
 However, the physiological relevance of visfatin is still in question because its plasma concentration is 40 to 100-fold lower than that of insulin despite having similar receptor-binding affinity.
 In addition, the ability of visfatin to bind and activate the insulin-receptor has yet to be confirmed by other groups.

 On 26 October 2007, A. Fukuhara (first author), I.Shimomura (senior author) and the other co-authors of the paper, who first described Visfatin as a visceral-fat derived hormone that acts by binding and activating the insulin receptor, retracted the entire paper at the suggestion of the editor of the journal 'Science' and recommendation of the Faculty Council of Osaka University Medical School after a report of the Committee for Research Integrity.

 As a drug target

+NAMPT has increasingly been researched as a potential drug target, with activators of NAMPT having potential applications as anti-aging drugs, while inhibitors of NAMPT may be useful for the treatment of certain forms of cancer.

 Because cancer cells utilize increased glycolysis, and because NAD enhances glycolysis, iNAMPT is often amplified in cancer cells.
-APO866 is an experimental drug that inhibits this enzyme.
-It is being tested for treatment of advanced melanoma, cutaneous T-cell lymphoma (CTL), and refractory or relapsed B-chronic lymphocytic leukemia.

-The NAMPT inhibitor FK866 has been shown to inhibit epithelial–mesenchymal transition (EMT), and may also inhibit tumor-associated angiogenesis.
+APO866 (FK866) is an experimental drug that inhibits this enzyme.
+It was tested for treatment of advanced melanoma, cutaneous T-cell lymphoma (CTL), and refractory or relapsed B-chronic lymphocytic leukemia, but was dropped from development due to disappointing efficacy results in trials.
+However, it has been shown to inhibit epithelial–mesenchymal transition (EMT) and inhibit tumor-associated angiogenesis, and may be useful for other medical indications.

 Anti-aging biomedical company Calico has licensed the experimental P7C3 analogs involved in enhancing iNAMPT activity.
 P7C3 compounds have been shown in a number of publications to be beneficial in animal models for age-related neurodegeneration.